 The site was originally owned by Liverpool City Council and was sold to the North West based Housing Association, Torus Group, in 2018.
 Planning was awarded for 47 homes in March 2020.

-Work started on site in March 2021, with contractor Housing Maintenance Solutions, the construction arm of Torus, developing 40 apartments for affordable rent and seven for shared ownership.
+Work started on site in March 2021, with contractor Housing Maintenance Solutions, the construction arm of Torus, developing 40-unit independent living scheme of apartments, all available via affordable rent and seven homes for shared ownership.

 Overall, the scheme will contribute to the preservation of the historic Allerton Fire and Police Station, preserving original features and meeting local demand for affordable housing.